janparttimaa/custom-administrative-templates/Sparx Enterprise Architect/README.md

 This repository includes custom Administrative Templates for Sparx Enterprise Architect that can be used on your on-prem environment or Microsoft Intune.

 In this documentation and the ADMX-template, we are focusing only for [Zero Config Client Support](https://sparxsystems.com/enterprise_architect_user_guide/17.0/getting_started/zero_config_support.html).
+For more information, please also check this [deployment guide](https://sparxsystems.com/downloads/whitepapers/EA_Deployment.pdf).

 ## OMA-URI of ADMX-template